 Follow the speakers!

-If you want to follow me and my fellow speakers on Clubhouse and Instagram, here are all the links:
+Now, if you want to follow my fellow speakers and me, on Clubhouse and Instagram, here are all the links:

 And I’ll see you next time!